sandeepraju/blockchain/NOTES.md

 ## [Design] Open Questions

 - How do we get peer list?
+- How to seed the network? -- can there be only one node?! who starts the genesis block and coinbase transaction.
 - HTTP API (in lieu of Bitcoin RPC)?
-- How do we persist the blockchain to disk?
+- How do we persist the blockchain to disk? (periodic backups?)
 - Proof of work?
 - Signing & Checksum
 - Conflict resolution